Hinge window security screens on house on Brisbane's southside

 Diamond Grille infill for security screens

 Diamond Grille infill is the ‘original’ infill type for screens.
 The thing to watch is that you are actually purchasing a security screen, and not a safety or barrier door, which is a non-security option.
+A true security door is designed to meet higher standards of protection, using more robust materials and fixing methods to enhance safety and resist intrusions.
 Prowler Proof’s Diamond ranges are one of the only diamond grille infill screens that have been tested and past the Australian Standard AS5039 for security.

 Pros: